18F/handbook/_pages/how-we-work/purchase-requests.md

 2. You will need to make a copy of this [RFQ template](https://docs.google.com/document/d/1u9HZeUN8uEkyJbcQO6EWyyzawNgw4yijD4jV5h8C5mQ/edit?usp=sharing), fill it out, and attach the link to the micropurchase request form.
 3. After you submit the form, the TTS Micro-Purchase Project Manger and the OA Director will review the RFQ.
 Please be ready to address any questions, comments, or feedback at your earliest convenience.
 4. After the RFQ is approved by the OA Director, you will send it to the appropriate vendor(s) and cc the TTS Micro-Purchase PM.
 When sending the RFQ to vendor(s), keep in mind:
-   - If they’ve been government employees who worked in TTS within the past two years, we can’t hire them.
+   - If they've been government employees who worked in TTS within the past two years, we can't hire them.
-   - Spread the wealth - this is not a formal rule or policy, but you don’t want to go back to the same person for every purchase, because that raises flags.
+   - Spread the wealth - this is not a formal rule or policy, but you don't want to go back to the same person for every purchase, because that raises flags.
-   - Make sure the vendor can accept payment via government purchase card (aka credit card) - this seems easy but isn’t always the case.
+   - Make sure the vendor can accept payment via government purchase card (aka credit card) - this seems easy but isn't always the case.
 5. Receive a quote from the vendor.
 When reviewing the quote, please keep in mind:
    - The requirement cannot exceed the micro-purchase threshold for the same service within a twelve-month period.
-   - You can’t pay for similar services from both vendor A and B if the scope is the same and the combined cost exceeds the micro-purchase threshold within a twelve-month period.
+   - You can't pay for similar services from both vendor A and B if the scope is the same and the combined cost exceeds the micro-purchase threshold within a twelve-month period.
 This is considered splitting purchases.
    - You need to avoid scope creep (adding extra work to the original agreement) that would go over the threshold.
    - If you need any assistance with negotiations, please contact the TTS Micro-Purchase PM and the OA Director.
 6. Once the quote is received, the Micropurchase PM and OA Director will review the quote and ask for more quotes, clarifications, or proceed with the purchase.